 Once the fixes are made, these descriptions have to be saved, rather than lost.
-This is where the auditing functions come into play.
+Consequently, this is where auditing functions come into play.

-With a PIM, this task of aggregating data is simplified.
-It’s also easier to comply with the requirements of the marketplace.
+With a PIM, BigCommerce’s large task of compiling data becomes simpler.
+Additionally, it’s easier to comply with various marketplace requirements.
 For example, the PIM will flag if the character lengths are not in accordance with each sales channel.
 Some advanced PIMs will also grade the content and descriptions automatically.
 That way, you are hitting the acceptable criteria while optimizing your content.

 With a PIM, the process of collecting and sharing these attributes is simplified, automated.
-The same content you are sending to BigCommerce is also distributed to other sales channels, retailers, and marketplaces.
+The same content you are sending to BigCommerce, PIM distributes to other sales channels, retailers, and marketplaces.

 Ultimately, the advantage of a PIM is as such: Instead of getting bogged down by these nuances, you can instead spend your resources on marketing your products.
 You can instead focus on creating content or sourcing more images for your products.
 Actions that actually impact conversions can be the center of attention.